-- With no features selected, click the right-hand mouse button in a blank part of the active window and select the Contours option to add the contours layer to the Treeview. - Select entity Steel Frame: BS EN1993-1-1:2005+A1:2004:2014/NA+A1:2014 and component Util(Fx_t) from the drop down lists and click OK to see utilisation results for all members for the permanent action loadcase.
+- With no features selected, click the right-hand mouse button in a blank part of the active window and deselect the Deformed mesh option. - With no features selected, click the right-hand mouse button in a blank part of the active window and select the Contours option to add the contours layer to the Treeview. - Select entity Steel Frame: BS EN1993-1-1:2005+A1:2004:2014/NA+A1:2014 and component Util(Fx_t) from the drop down lists and click OK to see utilisation results for all members for the permanent action loadcase.